 - selecting the plants that will be planted around the park.

 The improvements have been built near the existing playground at Apex Park and have replaced the BMX/pump track that was removed in late 2019 to make way for the new bridge over the Avon River.
 The improvements complement the existing playground and facilities in Apex Park.

 The community has been involved in designing the improvements to Apex Park, every step of the way.
 Learn more about the consultation to date.

-Acclaimed Gippsland artist Ray Thomas will soon begin work on a 25-metre long, two-metre high mural facing Apex Park, which will feature the Avon River as its theme, as chosen by Stratford locals earlier this year.
+Acclaimed Gippsland artist Ray Thomas has painted a mural on the new rail bridge wall in Apex Park, which features the Avon River as its theme, as chosen by Stratford locals last year.

 An award-winning artist with more than three decades’ experience, Ray’s works are inspired by the stories and designs of his Gunaikurnai people, as well as the Gippsland country they call home.

-The mural will honour the Brayakaulung clan and their connection to the Avon River and features Gunaikurnai ancestral totems and cultural practices including scarred canoe trees, stone grinding grooves and bush foods.
+The mural honours the Brayakaulung clan and their connection to the Avon River and features Gunaikurnai ancestral totems and cultural practices including scarred canoe trees, stone grinding grooves and bush foods.